 Kathy Petersen is the President and Founder of Opus Music Academy.
 In January 2016 she accompanied her daughter at her Viola Juries at a small local music school in Northeast Minneapolis.
 After leaving that school, Kathy was inspired, and the beginnings of Opus Music Academy were in the works ever since.
-Kathy teaches Private and Adaptive Piano lessons, Flute lessons, and Ukulele Lessons on site at Opus Music Academy in New Hope, MN.
+Kathy teaches Private and Adaptive Piano lessons, Flute lessons, and Ukulele Lessons on site at Opus Music Academy in Plymouth, MN.

 A few words from Kathy: